 What would you do if no one had any idea who you were and there was no chance of them finding out?

+God does not want me to be anonymous.
 When the Lord gives a command in the New Testament, it is always in the plural.
-He says,”y’all” you and your supports, you and your accountability, do the following.
+He says,”y’all do the following.” (me and my supports, me and my accountability),

-So as you go through this week, consider asking for accountability and letting someone know a little of your “heart” the inner you that God is so desirous of knowing and healing, the part of you he loves the most.
+So as you go through this week, consider being real consider asking for accountability and letting someone know a little of your “heart” the inner you that God is so desirous of knowing and healing, the part of you he loves the most.